Classic Quotes from Little Women by Louisa May Alcott

 In 1868, Louisa’s publisher offhandedly asked that she try writing a “girls’ story” for their list.
 Thinking little of the request, she cranked it out in two and a half months, though her heart wasn’t in it.
 Neither she nor her publisher thought it was in any way remarkable.

 In addition to her literary pursuits, Louisa May Alcott was also known for promoting women’s rights and campaigning for women’s suffrage.
-Her views came through in the dialog between her characters.
+In Little Women and subsequent novels, she expresses her views through her characters, in their dialogues and actions.

 . . . . . . . . . .